Sometimes it is convenient to expose the Kubernetes Dashboard to manage the cluster instead of using the console and kubectl.

 cert-manager is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.

-To install the cert-manager, just run:
+To install cert-manager, just run:

 Step 3.
 Set up Certificate Issuer

-The next step would be to setup an Issuer or a ClusterIssuer.
+The next step would be to set up an Issuer or a ClusterIssuer.

 Issuers, and ClusterIssuers, are Kubernetes resources that represent certificate authorities (CAs) that can generate signed certificates by honoring certificate signing requests.